jorgecoutinhobr/url-shortener/README.md

 - Shortening of long URLs
 - Redirecting shortened URLs to original URLs
-- User-friendly interface using Tailwind CSS
+- User interface using Tailwind CSS